 Members of Staff:

-Pineapple class- Ms Corcoran & Miss Wright
+Pineapple class- Ms Taylor/Mrs Moores & Miss Wright

 Pear class- Miss Stroud & Miss Deria

-Welcome to Summer Term!
+Welcome to Year One!

 Other Key Information:

-Pear- Monday & Friday
+Pear- Tuesday & Friday

-Pineapple- Wednesday & Thursday
+Pineapple- Tuesday & Wednesday

-Plum- Tuesday & Thursday
+Plum- Monday & Thursday

-Reading books are required to be in school daily.
-It is expected that the children practice reading daily at home for a minimum of 10 minutes.
-Please sign the reading records to let us know how many pages were read each night and when the books have been finished.
+When your child has done independent or shared reading, please record this in the reading record books.
+You may also include non-school books in your child’s reading record.
+If it is a book you are reading together, please write “shared reading”.
 We will be checking reading records throughout the week to monitor reading.
 It is part of the whole school’s reading policy that children that are not reading at home at least 3 times weekly will be required to read at playtime at the end of the week.

 At home, please encourage the children to sound out (not guess) the words and ask your child questions to make sure they have understood what they have read.
 It is very important that you assist your child’s learning at home by allowing them to use their new sounds, increase confidence over time and develop a love of reading!

 Please could you also have a spare set of clothes (underwear, tights/leggings/trousers) in your child’s bag in case of any unexpected accidents.